cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 Text

-Manifest the top two cards of your library.
+When this enchantment enters, it becomes an Aura with enchant creature.
+Manifest the top card of your library and attach this enchantment to it.
 (To manifest a card, put it onto the battlefield face down as a 2/2 creature.
 Turn it face up any time for its mana cost if it's a creature card.)
+Enchanted creature has flying and hexproof.

 Fierce Invocation #98 Sorcery